Jon Thaxton: Professional career

 He had his first professional fight in December 1992, beating Scott Smith on points over six rounds in Stoke on Trent.
 In his early career he fought as a light-welterweight.
 His first fight for a major title was in September 1996, when he won the WBO Intercontinental Light-Welterweight title, beating Bernard Paul of Mauritius on points.
 In November 1997, he won the IBF Intercontinental Light-Welterweight title, beating Rimvidas Bilius of Lithuania on points.
 In September 1998, he lost both titles, when he lost to the American, Emanuel Augustus, being knocked out in the seventh.

-In November 1999, he fought Jason Rowland for the British light-welterweight title, losing when the fight was stopped in the fifth.
+In November 1999, he fought Jason Rowland for the British light-welterweight title, losing when the fight was stopped in the fifth on a cut despite having flooded the champion twice in the fourth.
 In October 2000, he had another shot at the now vacant British light-welterweight title when he fought Ricky Hatton.
 Despite Hatton being cut badly in the first round, he went on to defeat Thaxton on points.
-In February 2002, he fought Eamonn Magee for the Commonwealth light-welterweight title, losing when the fight was stopped in the sixth.
+In February 2002, he fought Eamonn Magee for the Commonwealth light-welterweight title, losing when the fight was stopped in the sixth after Thaxton had already been down in the third round.

 Between 2002 and 2004, Thaxton spent two years out of the ring with a shoulder injury after a road accident.